 Keep in mind that during summer, using the poles may look bulky, with a potential for entanglements in shrubs and branches.
 Compared to other models, it also does not come with the rubber tips, so remember to buy them if you are going to hike on hard solid surfaces.

-Features: 3-section folding design, Aluminum shafts, speed cone deployment, lightweight ribbed, Z-Pole technology for compact length, secured choke non-slip grip extension, EVA breathable foam grip, hand specific wrist straps, quick-dry moisture-wick.
+Specific features: 3-section folding design, aluminum shafts, speed cone deployment, lightweight ribbed, Z-Pole technology for compact length, secured choke non-slip grip extension, EVA breathable foam grip, hand specific wrist straps, quick-dry moisture-wick.

 Description: The Black Diamond Distance Z Z-Poles is an extremely versatile and stable hiking pole that features the Z-Pole technology, which is ideal for daily demands of trail runners, backpackers, and hikers.
 Not like the brand’s avalanche probes, the pole’s speed cone deployment uses the inner coated Kevlar cord with conical end shafts for stronger and faster alignment.

 You need to simply hold the grip, at the first shaft section, and then pull it away from each other.
 The pole would then snap into their proper place and lock automatically.

 Another good feature of the pole is the lightweight EVA ribbed grip, which has the mini extension for better and faster choke-ups on steep ascents and inclines.
 The breathable and moisture wicking mesh wrist straps has the left and right-hand labels for specific pushing power, arm length needs and minimized pinch in the wrists.